korayustundag/UGST/README.md

 # Welcome to UGST!

 Hello, **Free Security Certification Community** will soon serve the whole world.
 Currently only it serves to **Turkey**.
 So what is **UGST**?
-	-**UGST** is a community that offers you a free code signing certificate.
+- **UGST** is a community that offers you a free code signing certificate.
 Soon it will be everywhere...
 Thank you for your attention...